Trauma Training

 This training does not teach crisis response or intervention.
 Instead, it equips birth workers with the awareness and language needed to reduce harm, build trust, and support safer, more empowering experiences for mothers and birthing people.

-Private doula practice & circles
+Private doula practice & Community Care Fund

 A doula provides emotional, practical, and informational support throughout pregnancy, birth, and the postnatal period.
 While midwives focus on medical care, a doula is there for you—offering steady, compassionate support, advocacy, and a calming presence.
 We provide the kind of continuity of care that public healthcare often can’t, holding space in a way even the most loving family or friends sometimes struggle to manage during such a big life transition.